 Identifying potential walks from the OS and definitive maps was the first stage and opening them up followed.
 This involved working with the Rights of Way & Access Officer in Powys County Council’s Countryside Services, who liaised with land owners and provided tools and equipment.
 All the volunteers in the group have undergone training in tool handling and health and safety, and a number of us were also trained in first aid.

-The initial small group has grown to the current membership of 26 of whom about 8 people work twice a month throughout the spring and summer to replace old gates and stiles with new pedestrian gates, build steps and bridges, and clear paths.
-To date, we have put in over 1500 volunteer hours of work.
-In the winter we go walking together.
+The initial small group has grown to the current membership of 32 of whom about 12 people work twice a month throughout the spring, summer and autumn to replace old gates and stiles with new pedestrian gates, build steps and bridges, and clear paths.
+To date, we have put in more than 2000 volunteer hours of work.
+In the winter we write up our walks for publication on the official Newtown and Llanllwchaiarn web site.
+We regularly edit this site ourselves to keep it up to date.
+We also print fliers and individual walk leaflets for those without internet access.